JosefinaAureaAmaro/00_Project_Python_DataAnalysis/README.md

 As long as we keep the scope of population/GDP aka consumptions vs air_pollution then we should be good.
 I included an environment component in case we wanted to show how those consequences affect biodiversity. :) (again optional)

-- List of Indicators:Refer to csv “WDI_list_of_reviewed_indicators.csv”
+- List of Indicators: Refer to csv “WDI_list_of_reviewed_indicators.csv”

 Columns:
 - Country Name